rangertaha/messaging-patterns/README.rst

 Producer
 ________

-This producer is the same as the previous basic example.
-It is the application that sends the messages.
+This producer functions just like in the previous basic example.
+It’s the application responsible for sending messages.

 .. code-block:: python